Woodhead Reservoir

 Woodhead reservoir is a man-made lake near the hamlet of Woodhead in Longdendale in north Derbyshire, England.
 It was constructed by John Frederick Bateman between 1847 and June 1877 as part of the Longdendale Chain of reservoirs to supply water from the River Etherow to the urban areas of Greater Manchester.
 It is at the top of the chain of reservoirs and was the first to be started, though, due to construction problems, it was the last to be completed.

 Act of Parliament

 The Manchester Corporation Waterworks Act 1847 (10 & 11 Vict. c. cciii) gave permission for the construction of the Woodhead and Arnfield reservoirs and the aqueduct of the Mottram Tunnel.
-The Manchester Corporation Waterworks Act 1848 allowed the construction of Torside and Rhodeswood Reservoirs, and an aqueduct to convey the water from Rhodeswood to the Arnfield reservoir.
+The Manchester Corporation Waterworks Amendment Act 1848 (11 & 12 Vict. c. ci) allowed the construction of Torside and Rhodeswood Reservoirs, and an aqueduct to convey the water from Rhodeswood to the Arnfield reservoir.
 These acts were important, as mill owners were reliant on water to power their mills and any potential reduction of supply was opposed.
 The acts guaranteed a flow of 121 million gallons a week.